Talhaaaa/React-Weather/README.md

  > git commit -m "Create a React app and publish it to GitHub Pages"

- >git commit git remote add origin git@github.com:Talhaaaa/React-Weather.git
-  (basically this command is there when you create a repository
+ >git remote add origin https://github.com/tjtalhaa/React-Weather.git (basically this command is there when you create a repository

  > git push -u origin master

-  ### *Sign In page*
+  ### *API Issue*

-Due to some reason API is not working when deployed on netlify so this screenshot is added with the name capture.png in master repository to make it sure to audience that app is working perfectly fine offline.
-Please do let me if someone with experience knows hows to counter this problem.
-Is it problem with API or netlify or github?
+Due to some reason API is not working when deployed and enabled HTTPS protocol on netlify.You can make it work if you disable the https protocol from your url.
+Screenshot (capture.png) is added in master repository to show the result of querry.

+Please do let me if someone with experience knows how to counter such problems when using APIs.
+Also is it problem with this API or netlify or me? (lol)